Hrztrm/ReverseMaybe/README.md

 # ReverseMaybe
 This is hopefully where I want to put basics things we should know when doing basic malware analysis.
+With hope, I would be adding to this repo once per week.
+Together with an example sample that will be used in the explanation.

 Some basic I would like to hopefully cover is

 1. Powershell